imPrathamDev/remix-markdown-blog/blogs/python-decorators-blog-post.md

 date: "2023-09-17"
 slug: "python-decorators-explained"
 description: "Dive into Python decorators and learn how to use them to modify functions and classes without changing their source code."
-auther: "Alex Johnson"
+author: "Alex Johnson"
 categories:
   - "Python"
   - "Programming"
   - "Advanced Concepts"
 thumbnail: "/public/python-decorators.png"
 ---